UMAprotocol/UMIPs/add-ibbtc-priceid.md

     - Uniswap

 2. Specific pairs to query from each market
-    - ibBTC/BTC
+    - ibBTC/BTC and BTC/ibBTC
-        - Sushiswap (Ethereum network) and Sushiswap (Polygon network) ibBTC/WBTC
+        - ibBTC/WBTC: Sushiswap (Ethereum network) and Sushiswap (Polygon network)
-    - ibBTC/USD
+    - ibBTC/USD and USD/ibBTC
-        - Sushiswap (Ethereum network) and Sushiswap (Polygon network) ibBTC/WBTC
+        - ibBTC/WBTC: Sushiswap (Ethereum network) and Sushiswap (Polygon network)
-        - [confirm]Binance, Coinbase, and Kraken for BTC/USD (follows the specification in UMIP-7)
+        - BTC/USD: refer to `BTCUSD` in UMIP-7

 3. Provide recommended endpoints to query for real-time prices from each market listed.